ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/get-data.md

 });
 ```

+The flow of this test is very similar to the previous test with the following exceptions:

+1. We already expected a `GET` so we don't need to expect that here.
+1. Rather than just making the HTTP call, we are also flushing it.
+That is, we are telling the mock back end to return specific data for that request.
+This will trigger the code in the `subscribe()`.
+1. We expect the data returned in the `subscribe()` to be our converted data.

+The test currently fails because we are not converting the data.
+Let's work on that conversion code now.

-In our code, we can define an array of images.
+In our service code, we can define an array of images.

 ```typescript
   private images: Array<string> = [